Tezzish/awsome-nlp/amplify/backend/function/storingTranslation/README.md

 ### Testing
-This function is tested using unittest and pytest.
+This function is tested using pytest.

 #### Deployment